javapan/javapan/README.txt

 JAVAPAN

-JAVAPAN is a java library that provides the ability to reflectively access method/constructor parameter names.
-This is accomplished via a JSR-269 annotation processing compiler plug-in.
+JAVAPAN is a java library that provides the ability to reflectively access method/constructor parameter names for Java 6+ This is accomplished via a JSR-269 annotation processing compiler plug-in.

 1. Dependencies